If you are planning a trip to Mykonos, Greece, here are some tips to make sure you have a great trip:

 Be prepared to get your clothing splattered with olive oil: Greece is one of the leading producers of olive oil.
-So, it finds its way into innumerable dishes and sauces: spreads, Greek salads, among them.
+So, it finds its way into innumerable dishes and sauces: spreads and Greek salads, among them.
 You are likely to splash your clothing with olive oil.
 If you don’t address splatters immediately, your favorite white shirt or blouse may remain stained forever.
 That’s likely not the kind of reminder you want of Greece.
 How can you prevent permanently stained clothing?
 Dab the spot with seltzer water, white chalk or cornstarch.

 Buy a two-pronged adaptor: In Greece, you will need a two-pronged electrical adaptor.
 Make sure to pick up one or two to use in Greece.
 Otherwise, you won’t be able to charge the devices such as your I-pad or IPhone.
 Shops on Mykonos don’t regularly carry two-pronged adaptors.
 When they do, you’ll overpay.
 You can buy a two-pronged adaptor for about $8 on www.jet.com or www.amazon.com

-Bring mosquito repellent: I saw mosquitoes.
+Bring mosquito repellent: I saw mosquitoes while in Mykonos.
 One morning I killed about five mosquitoes in my bathroom.
 One of the hotels where I stayed had a mosquito net hung over the bed.
 But, not all hotels offer mosquito nets.
 If you are staying near the water, you will see fewer mosquitoes that if you are staying further inland.
+But, keep some OFF! on you!

 Don’t Drink the Water!: Tap water likely will not be drinkable in your hotel.
 You will likely have bottled water in your hotel mini-bar.
 But, it is likely to cost about three times what you would pay for the same bottle at a local “periptera” (convenience store).
-To make sure you have drinking water available in your room, stock up on bottle water at a local convenience store.
+To make sure you have drinking water available in your room, stock up on bottled water at a local convenience store.